shuoyang129/eamat/README.md

 ```

 ## Dataset Preparation
-We use [VSLNet's](https://github.com/IsaacChanghau/VSLNet) [data](https://app.box.com/s/h0sxa5klco6qve5ahnz50ly2nksmuedw), for CharadesSTA we use the "new" fold, and for TACoS we use the "old" fold.
+We use [VSLNet's](https://github.com/IsaacChanghau/VSLNet) data.
+The visual features can be download [here](https://app.box.com/s/h0sxa5klco6qve5ahnz50ly2nksmuedw), for CharadesSTA we use the "new" fold, and for TACoS we use the "old" fold, annotation and other details can be found [here](https://github.com/IsaacChanghau/VSLNet/tree/master/prepare)
-and then modify the line 81~91 of "dataset/BaseDataset.py" to your own path
+and then modify the line 81~91 of "dataset/BaseDataset.py" to your own path.

 ## Quick Start
 **Train**